Patrick Hagan

-Patrick Hagan (October 1879 – 14 July 1916) was a Scottish professional footballer who played as a forward in the Scottish League for Hibernian and Port Glasgow Athletic.
+Patrick Hagan (October 1879 – 14 July 1916) was a Scottish professional footballer of Irish descent who played as a forward in the Scottish League for Hibernian and Port Glasgow Athletic.
 He won five pieces of silverware with Irish League club Linfield between 1903 and 1904.

 Personal life

-Hagan served in the Boer War with the Royal Scots and later served in the 11th Battalion during the First World War.
+Hagan served in the Second Boer War with the Royal Scots and later served in the 11th Battalion during the First World War.
 On 14 July 1916, at age 36, he was killed in the vicinity of Beaumont-Hamel, during the Battle of the Somme.
 Hagan was commemorated on the Thiepval Memorial, Pier and Face 6D and 7D.